2022 United States House of Representatives elections: Results

-Democrats performed better than expected in states like Ohio and Pennsylvania, benefitting from a coattail effect, and performed well in Colorado and New England but suffered losses in New York.
-In Florida and New York, Republicans achieved state red waves, and red states became redder.
+Democrats performed better than expected in states like Ohio and Pennsylvania, benefitting from a coattail effect, and performed well in Colorado and New England but suffered substantial losses in New York.
+In Florida and New York, Republicans achieved state-specific red waves, and red states became redder.
 Gerrymandering during the 2020 U.S. redistricting cycle gave each party advantages in various states; due to advantageous maps, Republicans performed well or made gains in Florida, Georgia, Texas, and Tennessee, and Democrats made gains in Illinois and New Mexico.
 As of November 10, 14 seats were flipped, with Republicans gaining 11 of them for a net gain of 8 seats; Republicans needed to maintain a net gain of at least 5 seats to regain the House.
 Republicans won the popular vote by a 3 percent margin and would have won it even if Democrats had contested more seats than they did, which may have cost them about 1–2 percent in the final popular vote margin.
 According to Harry Enten of CNN, the final popular vote margin was the second-closest midterm margin for a U.S. House election in the last 70 years.

 The unprecedented degree of Republican underperformance during the election defied election analysts' predictions of heavy gains, given that while a majority of voters trusted Democrats on abortion, they were disappointed with the performance of Joe Biden and Democrats on issues facing the country, such as the economy and inflation, crime, and immigration.
 This has been variously attributed by political commentators to the issue of abortion after Dobbs v.
 Jackson Women's Health Organization overturned Roe v.
 Wade in June 2022; candidate quality among Republicans who held extremist or unpopular views, such as denial of the 2020 U.S. presidential election results; and youth turnout, among others.
+According to Ron Brownstein of CNN in 2023, exit polls showed that House Democrats won independent voters by 2 percentage points, making it the first time the party holding the White House did so in a midterm election since at least 1982.

 Biden described the results as a "strong night" for Democrats, and he urged for cooperation in Congress.
 Senator Lindsey Graham commented: "It's certainly not a red wave, that's for darn sure.
 But it is clear that we will take back the House."
 On November 9, when the results for the House were still uncertain, the Republican House leader Kevin McCarthy launched his bid to succeed long-time House Democratic leader Nancy Pelosi as Speaker of the U.S. House of Representatives.
 In a letter asking for support among Republicans, he wrote: "I trust you know that earning the majority is only the beginning.
 Now, we will be measured by what we do with our majority.
 Now the real work begins."